 1. Does your medical school partner with community organizations to promote planetary and environmental health?

-- 3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health. - 2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health. - 1 The institution partners with community organizations, but the medical school is not part of that partnership. - 0 No, there is no such meaningful community partnership.
+Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
+Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
+The institution partners with community organizations, but the medical school is not part of that partnership.
+No, there is no such meaningful community partnership.

 Score explanation: The School of Public Health and a few JMP faculty include professors who work on community-based participatory research projects in partnership with community organizations.
-For instance, Janet Perlman, one of JMP's preceptor and faculty member, is involved with the Medical Society Consortium on Climate and Health, Physicians for Social Responsibility, and the American Academy of Pediatrics on climate change issues.
+For instance, Janet Perlman, one of JMP's preceptor and faculty members, is involved with the Medical Society Consortium on Climate and Health, Physicians for Social Responsibility, and the American Academy of Pediatrics on climate change issues.
 In addition to faculty and staff members engaging with various community organizations to promote planetary and environmental health, JMP students and graduates are also involved with community organizations, including Christina Chen who collaborated Sunrise Movement Bay Area for her thesis project on environmental activism and mental health; Raj Fadadu, who is Founder/Director of the Environmental Health Working Group of the Berkeley Climate Action Coalition; and Sarah Schear, who is Advocacy Co-Chair of Medical Students for a Sustainable Future, Co-Chair of the AAPCA1 Climate Change and Health Task Force, co-founder of Climate Health Now, incoming Student Board Member of Physicians for Social Responsibility - Bay Area, and a member of Sunrise Movement Bay Area.
 (Source: Planetary Health Report Card 2021- UC Berkeley-UCSF Joint Medical Program).

 2. Does your medical school offer community-facing courses or events regarding planetary health?
 3 The medical school offers community-facing courses or events at least once every year.
 2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
 1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
 0 The institution/medical school have not offered such community-facing courses or events.

 Score explanation: The UC Berkeley Center for Occupational and Environmental Health offers community-facing courses on environmental health, including recognition, management, and reporting of pesticide illness.
 The UC Berkeley School of Public Health also has many events throughout the month that are focused on various topics, including food systems, sustainability, and air pollution.

 3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- 2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
-1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in - 1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - 0 Students do not receive communications about planetary health or sustainable healthcare.
+Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.

 Score explanation: Planetary health and sustainable healthcare are sometimes included in the weekly Joint Medical Program newsletter, the monthly Berkeley Graduate Division newsletter, and the monthly Berkeley Public Health research newsletter.
+To improve this score, there should be a dedicated section on the newsletter that is updated on a biweekly basis.